FAQ

 Would the money I receive affect any government benefits I currently receive?

-The Plan contains special protection for those who are receiving certain benefits from the Federal and Provincial or Territorial governments.
-However, compensation for income loss under the Plan may affect entitlement to some government benefits.
+The Late Claims Plan contains special protection for those who are receiving certain benefits from the Federal and Provincial or Territorial governments.
+However, compensation for income loss may affect entitlement to some government benefits.

 •

-Do I need a lawyer to seek compensation under the Plan?
+Do I need a lawyer to seek compensation under the Late Claims Plan?

-The late claim request form and the late claim application package have been designed to allow affected persons to complete them without legal assistance.
-It is not anticipated that you will need to seek legal assistance in the claims process, but if you wish to do so it is not an expense recoverable under the Plan.
+The late claim request form to seek permission to file a late claim and, if permission is granted by the referee, the late claim application package have been designed to allow affected persons to complete them without legal assistance.
+It is not anticipated that you will need to seek legal assistance in the late claims process, but if you wish to do so it is not an expense recoverable under the Late Claims Plan.
+The Claims Administrator is available to assist with your questions free of charge.

 •